 Why size matters

 The proper size makes all the difference.
 If the mat is too small, it could cause instability.
-It should be at least as large as the treadmill itself.
-You might want to get a mat which is bigger than the treadmill because it will help to protect your floor from drops of sweat.
+Obviously, it should be at least as large as the treadmill itself.
+You probably want to get a mat which is a few sizes bigger than the machine because this will help to protect your floor from drops of sweat.

 To make a good buying decision, you need to know the dimensions of your machine.
-Make sure you have the correct length and width, not just the dimensions of the belt because the belt is smaller than the total measurements.
-You won’t be the first one who buys a mat that doesn’t fit.
+Make sure you have the correct length and width, not just the dimensions of the belt because the belt is smaller than the total measurements (duh).
+You won’t be the first one who buys one that doesn’t fit.